-Visitors must check in with the school office or with the deans to sign in and receive a visitors' badge.
-To protect the privacy of all students, male visitors to the women's residence hall, and females to the men's residence should always arrange with the dean for each visit.
-This policy includes parents/guardian and members of the immediate family.
+Visitors must check in with the deans or at the principal's office.
+In order to protect the privacy of all students, male visitors to the women's residence hall, and females to the men's residence should always arrange with the dean for each visit.
+This policy includes parents and members of the immediate family.
 Since visitors may be present at all times, particularly on the weekends, students should be sure to be properly attired when in the hallways.
-Visiting peers of students are expected to follow UCA social guidelines.
-A written accident report must be completed within twenty-four hours and submitted to the school nurse.
-This is necessary to receive coverage under the Student Accident Insurance policy or Workman's Compensation Insurance.
-Work accidents should be reported to the work supervisor immediately.
-If proper procedures are followed, Workman's Compensation Insurance will cover medical expenses.